 I could not forget the day when my 3-year-old niece started panting.
 It was Rakshabandhan Day (14th August 2017), and we all were having the good times.
 At first, we thought she is playing some prank but as soon we saw her fainting in front of our eyes, we realized there is something gross.
 We got scared, forget about the festival and

 rushed to the nearby hospital.
 Vanya was lying in brother’s arms still fainted.
-Due to festival, hardly any of the doctor was available, but luckily got one pediatric.
-After initial check up, he told us not to panic.
+Due to the festival, hardly any of the doctor was available but luckily got one pediatric.
+After the initial check-up, he told us not to panic.
 He put the Oxygen mask and asked us to wait outside.
-Few minutes later, he told us that Vanya got the minor asthma attack.
-The news was shocking to us as there is not history of asthma in our family and moreover no one was aware about this problem of Vanya.
+A few minutes later, he told us that Vanya got the minor asthma attack.
+The news was shocking to us as there is not a history of asthma in our family and moreover no one was aware of this problem of Vanya.

 What is Indoor Air Pollution:

-The facts told by Doctor were really eye opener for the parents like me who thinks their homes are safe for their kids.
+The facts told by Doctor were the real eye opener for the parents like me who thinks their homes are safe for their kids.
 Indoor Air Pollution refers to the physical, chemical, and biological characteristics of air in the indoor environment within a home.
-As per him Indoor Air can be up to five times more polluted than outdoor air.
+As per him, Indoor Air can be up to five times more polluted than outdoor air.
 Indoor air pollution can have a severe negative impact anyone’s health.

 Reason for Indoor Air Pollution:

 Then he continued that exposure to indoor air pollution has increased due to a variety of reasons, including the construction of more tightly sealed buildings, reduced ventilation, the use of synthetic materials for building and furnishing and the use of chemical products, pesticides, and household care products.
 Indoor air pollution can begin within the building or be drawn in from outdoors.
 Other than nitrogen dioxide, carbon monoxide, and lead, there are a number of other pollutants that affect the air quality in an enclosed space.